Designing Compact Features for Remote Stroke Rehabilitation Monitoring using Wearable Accelerometers: Abstract

 \section{Abstract}

-{ Stroke is known as a major global health problem, and for stroke survivors it is key to monitor the recovery levels.
+{Stroke is known as a major global health problem, and for stroke survivors it is key to monitor the recovery levels.
 However, traditional stroke rehabilitation assessment methods (such as the popular clinical assessment) can be subjective and expensive, and it is also less convenient for patients to visit clinics in a high frequency.
-To address this issue, in this work based on wearable sensing and machine learning techniques, we developed an automated system that can predict the assessment score in an objective and continues manner.
-With wrist-worn sensors, accelerometer data was collected from 59 stroke survivors in free-living environments for a duration of 8 weeks, and we aim to map the week-wise accelerometer data (3 days per week) to the assessment score by developing signal processing and predictive model pipeline.
-To achieve this, we proposed two new features, which can encode the rehabilitation information from both paralysed/non-paralysed sides while suppressing the high-level noises such as irrelevant daily activities.
-We further developed the longitudinal mixed-effects model with Gaussian process prior (LMGP), which can model the random effects caused by different subjects and time slots (during the 8 weeks).
-Comprehensive experiments were conducted to evaluate our system on both acute and chronic patients, and the results suggested its effectiveness.
+To address this issue, in this work based on wearable sensing and machine learning techniques, we \xic{develop} an automated system that can predict the assessment score in an objective manner.
+With wrist-worn sensors, accelerometer data \xic{is} collected from 59 stroke survivors in free-living environments for a duration of 8 weeks, and we \xic{map} the week-wise accelerometer data (3 days per week) to the assessment score by developing signal processing and predictive model pipeline.
+To achieve this, we \xic{propose} two types of new features, which can encode the rehabilitation information from both paralysed and non-paralysed sides while suppressing the high-level noises such as irrelevant daily activities.
+Based on the proposed features, we further \xic{develop} the longitudinal mixed-effects model with Gaussian process prior (LMGP), which can model the random effects caused by different subjects and time slots (during the 8 weeks).
+Comprehensive experiments \xic{are} conducted to evaluate our system on both acute and chronic patients, and \xic{the promising results suggest} its effectiveness.}